The Report Studio

 Tips:

 Column A is typically used for Time but can be used for data retrieval.
+If you add a summary row to your report, column A must display a Time column so that room is left for the summary labels.

 Column B will expand into as many columns as needed to show the results of your query.
-Or, it could be used to display time if you are using column A for data retrieval.

 Column C, etc., can be used to add additional tag queries to a table.
 It does not display summary data for a row.
-Very few reports will need a column C.

-If the available list of data columns does not include the calculation you're looking for, don't forget that you can create tags from the Analytics group including I/O and Calculation tags to generate additional statistics.
+If the available list of data columns does not include the calculation you're looking for, recall that you can create tags from the Analytics group including I/O and Calculation tags to generate additional statistics.
 (Referring here to the selection of tags for a query, not the summary information compiled at the bottom of a column.)

 Add rows showing summary statistics by clicking the plus at the bottom of the table and then configuring the summary row.
-You can multiple summary rows as needed, up to the number of possible summary actions.
+You can have multiple summary rows as needed, up to the number of possible summary actions.

 If your table has multiple tag query columns, not all summary statistics will apply to all queries.
 Suppress statistics that do not apply on a column-by-column basis (referring to configuration columns B, C, etc., not output columns).